-Practice leaders demonstrated they had the experience, capacity and skills to deliver the practice strategy and address risks to it.
+We found the principal dentist had the capacity and skills to deliver high-quality, sustainable care.
+They had the experience, capacity and skills to deliver the practice strategy and address risks to it.

-Leaders were knowledgeable about issues and priorities relating to the quality and future of services.
+The principal dentist was knowledgeable about issues and priorities relating to the quality and future of services.
 They understood the challenges and were addressing them.